Building a Garden Room, Conservatory or Orangery

 Depending on whether the garden room is attached or detached can have a big impact on the regulatory aspects.

 This project sought to replace an existing conservatory which, like many, had little use due to it being too hot in the summer and too cold in the winter.
 This conservatory effectively cut the house off from the garden.
-As part of the redevelopment of the property a new garden room structure was added, which was integral to the main family room.
+As part of the redevelopment of the property a new contemporary garden room structure was added, which was integral to the main family room.
 The rear garden wrapped around the property and substantial corner doors were added to maximise panoramic views.
 The garden room was designed so that there were no structural elements to the corner to ensure no break within the views when the doors were open.

-Originally conceived as a detached structure and then later, via a glazed link, added to the main house as part of a wider remodelling project a contemporary garden room sits adjacent to a more traditional victorian dwelling.
+Originally conceived as a detached structure and then later, via a glazed link, as an extension to the main house as part of a wider remodelling project a contemporary garden room sits adjacent to a more traditional Victorian dwelling.
 Large corner doors and windows provide access and links to the garden and terrace.
 An overhanging roof provides shelter to allow the space to be used throughout the year.

-Please note that the above comments are given as a simplistic over view of orangeries and garden rooms and should not be treated as specific advice.
+Please note that the above comments are given as a simplistic overview of orangeries and garden rooms and should not be treated as specific advice.

 Please Contact us to discuss your project.